subes/coopnet/ReleaseFiles/README.txt

 --- 1. INTRODUCTION:

-CoopNet is a lobby based Chat with the functionality of launching games.
+Coopnet is a lobby based Chat with the functionality of launching games.
 Its aim is to enable users of Windows and Linux to play together on the same network.

 --- 2. STARTING:

-To start coopnet:
+To start Coopnet:
   doubleclick on "CoopnetClient.jar"
 or try the following command:
   "java -jar CoopnetClient.jar"